trailofbits/testing-handbook/content/docs/languages/rust/50-memory-zeroization.md

 SecretBox::new(Box::new(key))
 ```

-Another shortcoming of the `secrecy` and `pin` solutions are that they do not use `mlock` or similar mechanisms to prevent OS from writing the secrets into swap or hibernation images.
+Another shortcoming of the `secrecy` and `pin` solutions is that they do not use `mlock` or similar mechanisms to prevent the OS from writing the secrets into swap or hibernation images.

 ## Security level 3: Tear down processes, allocators, and the stack intermittently